jimhigson/oboe.js/writing/main/0_Title.md

-% Oboe.js: An approach to i/o for rest clients which is neither batch nor stream; nor SAX nor DOM
+% Oboe.js: An approach to I/O for REST clients which is neither batch nor stream; nor SAX nor DOM
 % Jim Higson
 % 2013